 - complete a 500-word essay describing the chosen program of study, your interest in the specific program, how the completion of the program will further your career goals, and how you expect to be affected by participation in such work.

 ** To enroll in field school courses, students must apply to an individual field school and then be accepted into the program and course.
 More information on the field schools are available on our website, including contact information for field school directors.

 Field school courses include:

 - Archaeology Field School: ANTH 260, ANTH 460/660 (summer course)

 - Ethnographic Field School for Risk and Disaster: ANTH 442 (summer course)

 - Land Change Science Field School: GR 382A (summer course)

 - Paleontology Field School: ANTH 470 (summer course)

-Applications are due March 31 by 11:59 p.m.
+To apply, click the button below and complete the form and upload your materials.
+UPDATE: Applications are due May 8 by 11:59 p.m.
 MST.
-A committee appointed by the Department of Anthropology Chair shall select the recipient(s).
-Applicants will be informed of the selection by April 15.
+A committee appointed by the Department of Anthropology and Geography Chair shall select the recipient(s).
+Applicants will be informed of the selection by April 30.

 Read about the 2018 scholarship recipients: